jmlb/llmevalforge/README.md

   name: chatgpt_evaluator
   api_key_source: env  # Can be 'env' or 'file'
   model_params:
-    model_name: gpt-4
+    model_name: gpt-4o
     temperature: 0
   prompt_file: prompt_library/evaluator_prompts.yaml
   scorer: NumericalScorer
 ```
 </details>

+Users can customize the config file by adding more tests.
+At the moment, **LLMEvalForge** only allows to test candidate models with *ollama* framework.

-## How to use the webapp
+## 2.2 How to use the webapp

+The web application uses streamlit and can be run with:

+`streamlit run app.py`

-This web application is designed to evaluate the performance of a model in generating concise product descriptions from technical specifications.
+The webapp is designed to evaluate the performance of a model in generating concise product descriptions from technical specifications.

-Here's a breakdown of how it works based on the image:
+Here's a breakdown of how it works:

 ![Alt text](readme/llmevalforge_tool.png)

 <details>
   <summary>Click to see more</summary>

-### Configuration Section (left panel)
+### A. Configuration Section (left panel)

 - `Upload config YAML file`: This allows you to upload a **configuration file** (in YAML format) that contains the parameters and settings for the model you want to evaluate.
 In the image, the `configs.yaml` file has already been loaded successfully.